Jeremy Renner wearing Rolex Submariner Date in Mission: Impossible - Ghost Protocol

 Likely

-On the wrist gripping that pistol is a Rolex Submariner Date, reference 116610.
-You cannot read it in this frame, where the gun and Brandt's own hands cover most of the case, but the watch publication Bob's Watches identified it as the steel 116610, the version with a black dial and a black Cerachrom ceramic bezel.
-The 116610LN arrived in 2010, the first Submariner Date to swap Rolex's old aluminum bezel insert for the scratch-proof ceramic one, riding the slightly broader case with thicker lugs and crown guards that collectors call the Maxi.
-For a film shot in 2011, it is the current Submariner of its moment, era-correct down to the year.
+On the wrist gripping that pistol is a Rolex Submariner Date, the ceramic-bezel reference 116610, though the gun and his own hands cover most of the case in this shot.
+The 116610LN arrived in 2010, the first Submariner Date to trade Rolex's old aluminum bezel insert for a scratch-proof black Cerachrom one, on the slightly broader case with thicker lugs and crown guards that collectors call the Maxi.
+For a film shot in 2011 it is the current Submariner of its moment, era-correct down to the year.
+There is a small joke in the choice.
+The Submariner has been the default wristwatch of movie spies since Sean Connery wore one in Dr. No, so handing one to an IMF agent is the on-the-nose pick, and also the right one.
+No buzz-saw bezel, no magnetic-field generator, just a real diver's watch, capable and unflashy, which is the same trick Brandt is running on everyone around him: conservative enough to pass for an analyst, tough enough for the job he actually does.

 1 frame on file